opiopan/elflet/hosttool/README.md

 elfet Host Tools
 ===

-There are CLI tools to controll elflet as bellow:
+There are CLI tools to controll elflet as below:

 - **elfelt-config**: configure elflet
 - **elfelt-shadow**: manage and controll device shadow